spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/studies.rst

 Studies using SCT
 #################

-The following studies (in reverse chronological order) have used SCT:
+The following studies have used SCT:

 2021
 ----